wireapp/wire-server/charts/sftd/README.md

 You should configure `brig` to hand out the SFT server to clients by setting `brig.optSettings.setSftStaticUrl=https://sftd.example.com:443` on the `wire-server` chart

+## Parameters

+Please see [values.yaml](./values.yaml) for an overview of parameters that can be configured.

+## Rollout

+Kubernetes will shut down pods and start new ones when rolling out a release.
+Any calls that were in progress on said pod will be terminated and will cause the call to drop.

+Kubernetes can be configured to wait for a certain amount of seconds before stopping the pod.
+During this timeframe new calls wil not be initiated on the pod, but existing calls will also not be disrupted.
+If you want to roll out a release with minimal impact you can set the [`terminationGracePeriodSeconds`](./values.yaml#L18) option to the maximum length you want to wait before cutting off calls.

+Currently due to the fact we're using a `StatefulSet` to orchestrate update rollouts, and `StatefulSet`s will not replace all pods at once but instead one-for-one, a rollout of a release will take `oldReplicas * terminationGracePeriodSeconds` to complete.

+We might switch to using a `Deployment` for `sftd` in the future, to reduce this time to just `terminationGracePeriodSeconds`.

 ## Multiple sftd deployments in a single cluster